-A vocal cord granuloma is an inflammatory growth.
-Vocal cord granulomas typically occur on the back, or posterior, portion of the vocal folds.
+A granuloma of the vocal fold, or a vocal process granuloma, is an inflammatory lesion.
+These lesions typically occur on the back, or posterior, portion of the vocal folds.

 A vocal fold granuloma is first treated with voice rest, often times for weeks.
 This causes less stress on the vocal folds, allowing granulomas to heal.